Pyramid of Khafre

 Interior of the Pyramid

-The reason behind the presence of two entrances is that there was a change in the pyramid plans.
-Peculiarly, the passageways are not aligned and exhibit an offset to the east by 12metres.
+The reason behind the two entrances was a change in the pyramid plans.
+The passageways are not aligned and exhibit an offset to the east by 12 metres.
 Therefore, the ancient builders shifted the entrance midway in between the construction.

-The real mystery of the pyramid remains within the presence of a subsidiary chamber in the monument.
+The real mystery of the pyramid remains within a subsidiary chamber in the monument.
 The room equals the size of the king’s section in the Khufu pyramid.
 Moreover, the purpose of this extra chamber has remained unknown.
 There are theories that the room stored offerings, equipment or treasury.
-However, this hypothesis has not found confirmation yet.
+However, this hypothesis has not been confirmed yet.

 The Burial Chamber

-The entrance itself descends into a passage that opens to the main burial chamber.
-Gabled limestone beams form the roof of this chamber since they provide support to the construction.
-Furthermore, the ancient builders carved the burial chamber itself out of a pit in the bedrock.
+The entrance descends into a passage that opens to the main burial chamber.
+Gabled limestone beams form this chamber’s roof since they support the construction.
+Furthermore, the ancient builders carved the burial chamber out of a bedrock pit.

-Khafre’s red granite sarcophagus lies in the chamber’s centre, 14.15 by 5m in size.
+Khafre’s red granite sarcophagus, 14.15 by 5m, lies in the chamber’s centre.
 Moreover, this rectangular burial centre bends towards the east-west direction.

 In addition, the sarcophagus carved of a solid granite block also sinks partially on the floor.
 There is also a pit located near the casket that likely contained the canopic chest.